Barhop Buddy

 during his trip that cater to his needs

-Detailed user flows were created to show the process of completing a search, save, and review task from both a user who found a website advertising the app and a user who already has an account with Barhop.
+Detailed user journeys/flows were created to show the process of completing a search, save, and review task from both a user who found a website advertising the app and a user who already has an account with Barhop Buddy.

-Searching for and saving a bar to a collection.
+Journey 1.
+Searching For and Saving a Bar to a Collection.

 Low-Fidelity Wireframes